-Along the way, a number of different players have attempted to break the record for most goals scored in La Liga and it was a record that looked like it was going to stand the test of time before serial Ballon d’Or winners Lionel Messi and Cristiano Ronaldo changed football in Spain forever.
+Along the way, several different players have attempted to break the record for most goals scored in La Liga, and it was a record that looked like it was going to stand the test of time before serial Ballon d’Or winners Lionel Messi and Cristiano Ronaldo changed football in Spain forever.

 We look at the top 10 goalscorers of all time in La Liga.

-Originally a player for Athletic Bilbao, his contract was considered null and void by General Franco’s regime and he eventually made the move to Valencia where he would play the next 11 years.
-And it was there he scored at the rate of almost one goal per game (0.91), winning the Pichichi award for top goalscorer of the season in consecutive years.
+Formerly a player for Athletic Bilbao, his contract was considered null and void by General Franco’s regime, and he eventually made a move to Valencia where he would play for the next 11 years.
+It was there he scored at the rate of almost one goal per game (0.91), winning the Pichichi award for top goalscorer of the season in consecutive years.

-He would lead Los Che to three La Liga titles and two Copa del Rey titles before leaving the club to play one season at CD Alcoyano.
-Suarez was one of Spain’s best players at the time and the fact that most countries refused to play them at the time saw his international exposure limited to just three matches for La Furia Roja.
+He would lead Los Che to three La Liga and two Copa del Rey titles, before leaving the club to join CD Alcoyano for a solitary season.
+Suarez was one of Spain’s best players at the time and the fact that most countries refused to play them at the time saw his international exposure limited to just three matches for La Roja.

-No. 9 in our list of La liga all time top scorers is Pahiño.
-In spite of playing a couple of seasons in Spains Segunda Division, Manuel Fernández Fernández (aka Pahiño) still managed to score enough goals to make the top 10.
-12 seasons in La Liga’s top flight saw him represent Celta Vigo, Real Madrid and Deportivo before he finished his career at Granada in the second division.
+Despite playing a couple of seasons in Spain's Segunda Division, Manuel Fernández Fernández (aka Pahiño) still managed to score enough goals to make the top 10.
+12 seasons in La Liga’s top-flight saw him represent Celta Vigo, Real Madrid and Deportivo before finishing his career at Granada in the second division.

-In the 11 consecutive seasons he played in the top flight, he averaged just over 21 goals a season, never scoring less than 14 in a season and a high of 35 goals for Los Blancos in the 1951/52 season.
+In the 11 consecutive seasons he played in the top flight, he averaged just over 21 goals a season.
+Pahino never scored less than 14 in a season and recorded 35 goals for Los Blancos in the 1951/52 season.

 Pahiño was another physical striker who could shoot well with both feet.
 He was also strong in the air and a committed player.
 He also won the Pichichi twice – once each with Celta Vigo and Real Madrid.
 It was only the arrival of Alfredo Di Stefano that saw him lose his stature in the side.

-Legend has it that he once played a game in spite of fracturing his fibula (calf bone) in the 40th minute.
-The Cleta coach Moncho Encinas simply bandaged it up and persuaded him to play the rest of the game.
+Legend has it that he once played a game despite fracturing his fibula (calf bone) in the 40th minute.
+The Cleta coach at the time, Moncho Encinas, simply bandaged it up and persuaded him to play the rest of the game.
 Celta Vigo won 4-1 and reports claim that by the end of the game, the fibula touched the sole of his foot!

-At Gijon, he always managed to score in double digits every season, even winning the Don Balón Award for the best Spanish player in1978/79.
+At Gijon, he always managed to score 10+ goals every season, even winning the Don Balón Award for the best Spanish player in 1978/79.
 But it wasn’t until his move to Barcelona that he started winning trophies.
-He managed to win two Copa del Rey titles and a UEFA Cup Winners Cup with Barcelona.
-In spite of joining them at the age of 31, he sill scored goals for fun in his first two seasons.
+He managed to win two Copa del Rey titles and a UEFA Cup Winners Cup with the Blaugrana.
+Despite joining them at the age of 31, he sill scored goals for fun in his first two seasons.

-No. 7 in our list of La liga all time top scorers is Cesar, whose career spanned 19 years of which he spent 13 seasons at Barcelona.
-Although he won the Pichichi only once in his career, he was still the club's top goalscorer for a number of decades.
+No. 7 in our list of La Liga all-time top scorers is Cesar, whose career spanned 19 years of which he spent 13 seasons at Barcelona.
+Although he won the Pichichi only once in his career, he was still the club's top goalscorer for several decades.

 He was part of the team that also had the likes of László Kubala in the lineup.
-Following his move to Cultural y Deportiva Leonesa, he would subsequently never play in the Spanish top flight again.
+Following his move to Cultural Deportiva Leonesa, he would subsequently never play in the Spanish top-flight again.
 When he retired, he was fourth on the list of La Liga’s top goalscorers.